 Understanding the specific needs of athletes

-In general, an adult needs to drink between 1.6L and 2L of water per day depending on gender and profile, but for an athlete, these needs can be much higher.
-During intense or prolonged exercise, water loss can reach several liters per hour , especially in very hot weather.
-In addition, water loss is not the same depending on the sport, for example, a marathon runner or a cyclist competing in the Tour de France will need to drink more than a footballer.
+Generally, an adult needs to drink between 1.6 and 2 liters of water per day, depending on their sex and lifestyle, but for athletes, these needs can be significantly higher.
+During intense or prolonged exertion, water loss can reach several liters per hour , especially in hot weather.
+Furthermore, water loss varies depending on the sport; for example, a marathon runner or a cyclist competing in the Tour de France will need to drink more than a soccer player.

 Hydration strategies